Secret tunnels hiding in real homes

 Alton Manor, New Jersey, USA

-Alton Manor in New Jersey went on the market in 2015 with Pat McKenna Realtors, priced at $2.9 million (£2.1m).
-The five-bedroom, 11,500-square-foot French Colonial mansion rocks a number of wow-factor amenities, including a 42-seater party bar and a state-of-the-art soundproof movie theatre.
+Alton Manor in New Jersey has been on and off the market various times over the years.
+The five-bedroom, 11,500-square-foot (1,068sqm) French Colonial mansion rocks a number of wow-factor amenities, including a 42-seater party bar and a state-of-the-art soundproof movie theatre.

 Alton Manor, New Jersey, USA